Healthy eating in pregnancy

 Bread, rice, potatoes, pasta and other starchy foods

-Fibre is helpful in controlling our weight because it is satisfying without adding too many calories, but it has other health benefits such as preventing constipation, protecting us against some types of cancer and reducing our risk of heart disease.
+Fibre is helpful in controlling your weight because it is satisfying without adding too many calories, but it has other health benefits such as preventing constipation, protecting against some types of cancer and reducing the risk of heart disease.

 Milk and dairy foods